mikaelpatel/Arduino-Shell/README.md

 ### Control Structures

 Control structures follow the same format at PostScript.
 They are also Reverse Polish Notation (RPN).
-The block(s) is/are pushed on the stack before the control structure instruction.
+The blocks are pushed on the stack before the control structure instruction.
 Below are the control structures with full instruction names.
 ```